Hyperion-BT/helios-book/src/chapter_2/02_Validator_Scripts.md

 >**Note**: The Helios compiler is smart enough to fill in a blank redeemer and datum when they are omitted.

-Most of the data needed for writing usefull validators is contained in the `ScriptContext`.
+Most of the data needed for writing useful validators is contained in the `ScriptContext`.
 We will cover the `ScriptContext` in the next page.